sveiae/website/_pages/wishlist.md

 **CIS 12:** Boundary Defense
 **From:** Eion
 Implemented in platform: :heavy_check_mark: [March 2021](https://www.securiful.com/monthly-security-tests/new-test-march/)
 >Unfortunately most attacks come from a small set of countries, because of this we've started blocking entire IP blocks from the worst offenders (we use pfBlocker for this).
 In order to test that this control is implemented we do ongoing nmap of a random set of IPs within these blocks.
-You can get the IP blocks from: https://lite.ip2location.com/ip-address-ranges-by-country
+You can get the IP blocks from [iplocation](https://lite.ip2location.com/ip-address-ranges-by-country)

 ```bash
 # From a computer on the Internet: